Conglomerate Multi-Fidelity Gaussian Process Modeling, with Application to Heavy-Ion Collisions: Numerical Experiments

 One reason for the slight undercoverage of CONFIG in previous experiments is it employs plug-in parameters estimated via maximum likelihood (Section \ref{sec:ml}).
 One solution is to employ a fully Bayesian implementation of the model (Section \ref{sec:Bayesian}); we explore its performance for the earlier Currin and Park experiments.
 For the MLE approach, its 95\% predictive interval is obtained from the closed-form distribution \eqref{eq:MLE_UQ} with plug-in parameter estimates.
 For the fully Bayesian approach, we use its 95\% highest-posterior-density interval computed from posterior samples on the predictive distribution $[\eta(\mathbf{x}^*, \mathbf{0}) | \mathbf{y}]$.
 These samples are obtained via five parallel MCMC chains from Algorithm \ref{alg:MHGS} with random initialization.
 Each chain was run for 10,000 iterations, with the first 5,000 discarded as burn-in, and the remaining samples thinned by a factor of 50 to reduce autocorrelation.
 Since the fully Bayesian model is more costly to fit, we demonstrate this on only one set of training/testing data from earlier experiments.

 For MCMC, convergence was assessed via the Gelman-Rubin statistic \citep{gelman1992inference}, as implemented in the R package \texttt{coda} \citep{coda}.
 For the fully Bayesian CONFIG model with Kernel 2, all model parameters have a Gelman-Rubin statistic below 1.2, thus suggesting the MCMC has converged \citep{brooks1998general}.
-However, for the fully Bayesian CONFIG model with Kernel 1, we encountered very poor mixing performance and numerical instability issues.
+However, for the fully Bayesian CONFIG model with Kernel 1, we encountered very poor mixing performance and numerical instability issues, as the posterior distribution of kernel hyperparameters appears to be highly complex and multi-modal.
 Since undercoverage seems to be less pronounced for Kernel 1 (see Table \ref{tab:currin_park}), we thus recommend a fully Bayesian implementation for only Kernel 2 to address the aforementioned undercoverage issue with plug-in MLEs.

 With this in mind, Table \ref{tab:Bayesian_vs_MLE} summarizes the MSEs and coverage ratios for the plug-in MLE and fully Bayesian CONFIG model using Kernel 2.
 We see that, while the MSEs of the plug-in MLE approach are quite small, its coverage ratios (82.30\% and 78.40\% for the Currin and Park functions, respectively) are lower than the desired rate of 95\%.
 This is again unsurprising since plug-in MLEs do not account for parameter estimation uncertainty.
 The fully Bayesian CONFIG model yields similarly small MSEs but provides noticeably closer coverage to the desired 95\% rate by factoring in posterior uncertainty on parameters.
 While this still yields slight undercoverage (which is unsurprising since extrapolation with GPs is inherently difficult, particularly with multiple fidelity parameters), we see that a fully Bayesian implementation can indeed provide improved uncertainty quantification for conglomerate multi-fidelity emulation.